 - Snow load or wind load can also cause the bending of the building

 - Columns are designed to spread the force of compressive axial load and other additional forces like snow or earthquakes

 Structure of a Column

 - Columns rest on a base which is known as a stylobate.
 It is a stepped platform that holds a column

-- The column also sports “fluting” vertical grooves that taper inwards towards the top
+- The column also sports “fluting” vertical grooves that taper inwards toward the top

 - Lastly, on the top part of the column, the orders have their bearings and custom profiles

 - The capital concentrates the weight of the ceiling which also served as an aesthetic transition between shaft and entablature.